-- Applicants from varying specialities within global health, including but not limited to medicine, nursing, health sciences, humanities, epidemiology, public health, and health policy are encouraged to apply.
-Fundamental (laboratory or bench) research projects, without a clear translational focus on population outcomes, will not be within the scope of this fellowship.
+- Applicants from varying specialties within global health, including but not limited to medicine, nursing, health sciences, humanities, epidemiology, public health, and health policy are encouraged to apply.
+Fundamental (laboratory or bench) research projects, without a clear translational focus on population outcomes will not be within the scope of this fellowship.

-- Applicants to the 2017-2018 Steinberg Global Health Postdoctoral Fellowship program must fulfil or have fulfilled all degree requirements for a PhD, PhD-equivalent or health professional degree doctorate (DPhil, DPH, MD, DVM or similar terminal degree) before August 31, 2017.
+- Applicants to the 2018-2019 Steinberg Global Health Postdoctoral Fellowship program must fulfill or have fulfilled all degree requirements for a PhD, PhD-equivalent or health professional degree doctorate (DPhil, DPH, MD, DVM or similar terminal degree) before August 31, 2018.
 Awardees must be within 5 years of completion of this degree to hold the award.

-- Applicants, who do not have the PhD or PhD-equivalent degree in hand at the time of application, must include a letter from their Department Chair specifying that dissertation defence will take place before September 1st, 2017.
-Successful applicants who do not complete all requirements for their PhD by August 31, 2017, will have their offer of award withdrawn.
+- Applicants, who do not have the PhD or PhD-equivalent degree in hand at the time of application, must include a letter from their Department Chair specifying the date of the dissertation defense.
+Successful applicants who do not complete all requirements for their PhD by August 31, 2018, will have their offer of award withdrawn.

-English Language Requirement: The language of instruction at McGill University is English.
+- English Language Requirements: The language of instruction at McGill University is English.
 Applicant must demonstrate the required level of English proficiency prior to admission to McGill, regardless of citizenship status or country of origin.

 How to Apply: Prospective candidates should submit: